Code-Institute-Submissions/TheDesignHouse/README.md

 ### Testing

-The website was testing in Google Chrome, Internet Explorer and Opera browser.
+The website was testing in Google Chrome, Microsof edge  and Opera browser.

-The website was viewed on a different devices such as: laptop, iphone 7, iphone 8.
+The website was viewed on a different devices such as: laptop, iphone 11 pro, iphone 8 sony xperia x1 compact, sony xperia xa ultra.

 ### Known Bugs